Red Shoes Rock honors the FASD pioneer – Birth Mom,

 Shared by Jodee Kulp

 I met Kathy Mitchell at the FASD Teen Adult Camp in Michigan in 2004.
-This incredible camp had been designed and developed by the incredible Wrybrecht family—Barb, Ted and Rob, and a team of Michigan professionals and families.
+This incredible camp had been designed and developed by the incredible Wrybrecht family you met yesterday in my blog post—Barb, Ted and Rob, and a team of Michigan professionals and families.
 Their son, Rob, was the first infant diagnosed with FAS in the United States.
 Barb was a nurse and active in the international FASD community.
 Kathy and I were campers, along with Deb Evensen, Teresa Kellerman, and Ann Yurcek.

 Kathy is a licensed alcohol and drug counselor.

 “Kathy Mitchell’s story of recovery is the most powerful story of recovery I have ever heard,” says Deb Evensen.
 “She walks her talk.”

 Most importantly she is the mother of Karli, and is transparent in being a birth mother with a history of alcoholism.

 “Today, I have a 37-year old that plays with baby dolls; she has Fetal Alcohol Syndrome (FAS) and intellectual disability.
 I have another daughter that suffers with chronic migraines and a host of other health problems.
 My last two children both died before they were three months old.
 There is not a day that goes by that I do not regret the fact that I drank while pregnant.
 I would not wish that on another mother. – Kathy Mitchell

 Kathy has conceptualized and facilitates an international birth mother mentorship programs

 - Warrior Mom Network; Circle of Hope (COH),

 - Hope for Women in Recovery National Summits.